pzumbap/Life_expectancy_and_GDP_Project/README.md

 # Life_expectancy_and_GDP_Project
- This project try and identify the relationship between the GDP and life expectancy of six countries.
+ This project try to identify the relationship between the GDP and life expectancy of six countries.
+ The data is loaded on all_data.csv